Towards Selecting the Informative Alternative Relational Query Plans for Database Education

 \eat{we only change the join order of any two tables to generate a series of alternative plans, add them to the $n$ randomly selected alternative plans.
 Notably, for a fair comparison, we randomly delete the same number of plans from (b) to ensure that the two sets of data, \ie (a) and (b), have the same size of plan space.
 After that, we execute \textsc{b-aqps} on the two sets of data and compare the educational utility scores of the results.
-Figure~\ref{fig:gtFilter}(c,d) reports the results.}
+Fig.~\ref{fig:gtFilter}(c,d) reports the results.}

-\eat{It can be seen from Figure~\ref{fig:gtFilter}(c,d) that when the number of alternative plans is small, the effect of \textsc{aos} strategy is obvious.
+\eat{It can be seen from Fig.~\ref{fig:gtFilter}(c,d) that when the number of alternative plans is small, the effect of \textsc{aos} strategy is obvious.
 But the effect of this method is gradually no longer obvious as the number of alternative plans increases.
 This is because \textsc{aos} only generates plans that are within a single commutation of joined tables compared to that of the \textsc{qep}.
 The number of plans \textsc{aos} can generate is limited.
 When the number of alternative plans gradually increases, its effect can easily be overshadowed by rest of the plans.
 In practice, this is fine as according to our user study, the number of alternative plans returned to the learners should be small (within 5) to avoid fatigue and confusion.